 Specify whether to set the template as the default template for the protection module.

 You can specify only one default template for a protection module.
 If you turn on Save as Default Template, you do not need to configure the Apply To parameter.
-A default template is applied to all protected objects and protected object groups to which no custom protection templates are applied.
+A default template is applied to all protected objects and protected object groups to which no custom protection templates are applied (including those that are added later or removed from custom protection templates).
+You can also manually remove them from the default template.

 Rule Configuration